 In Key Stage 3, students follow the full range of National Curriculum subjects.

-For Key Stage 3 subject curriculum details. please click here.
+For a complete overview of each Key Stage 3 subject please follow this link.

 Key Stage 4 (GCSE)

 At Key Stage 4/GCSE, there is sufficient flexibility of choice to meet individual interests whilst maintaining a balanced curriculum.